roomate/Shell-Python/README.md

  # A Hell of a Shell

-This project is my first experience dealing with the inner workings with an operating system, via Python programming language.
+This project is my first experience dealing with the inner workings of an operating system, via Python programming language.

 Here is my own Linux Shell, written in Python.
 At the most basic level, a shell is simply a command line interpreter to interact with the Operating System (OS).
 If one considers only this functionality, then implementing a shell is quite straightforward, you simply need to code a parser for the command line, and then make call the right command within the library **os** offered by [Python documentation](https://docs.python.org/3/library/os.html).
 For complicated commands, you simply execute the very same binaries as the shell, with `os.execvp` command.
 Now, if you want to do something a little bit more involved, you can remember that, in a shell, the commands `CTRL+C` and `CTRL+Z` can respectively stop or pause a process.
-Implementing this kind of behavior is much less trivial, as it relies on low-level mechanisms of the Linux OS.
+Implementing this kind of behavior is much less trivial, as it relies on low-level mechanisms of the GNU Linux OS.
 Another possibility is the piping of process.
 In my shell, I have implemented all of the above.
-I shall make a list of all the command I have written (built-in to **my** shell), and explain what was my programming strategy for all the above.
+You can see a list below of all the commands I have written (built-in to **my** shell), and explain what was my programming strategy for all the above.

 | Script | Action | Python os command |
 | --- | --- | --- |